 This hidden gem lies between the towns of Ambilobe and Diego Suarez.
 What is special is that it was only discovered in the middle of the 20th century, purely by landslides.
 And what a beautiful surprise was the gorge that came out from under it; the Tsingy Rouge!

-Madagascar is also known as the red island, this is due to the soil here manly being red.
-We think that the name Tsingy Rouge is therefore appropriate!
-The warm colours are due to the clay soil which is full of minerals.
-This is more specifically due to the high amount of iron oxide (a reddish-brown, powdery solid) in the clay.
-During the sunset, these warm colours stand out and the Tsingy Rouge becomes an absolute spectacle to watch.
-The photos are also extra impressive at sunrise, but then you have to set your alarm clock very early!
+Madagascar is also called the red island and that is because – how could it be otherwise – the earth is mainly red.
+The name Tsingy Rouge is therefore appropriate!
+The warm colours are due to the clay soil that is full of minerals, especially the high amount of iron oxide (a reddish brown, powdery solid) contributes to this.
+During sunset, these warm colours come out very strongly and the Tsingy Rouge becomes a spectacle to watch.
+The photos are also very impressive at sunrise, but then you have to set your alarm clock very early!
 But actually it does not matter when you visit this place, the special landscape guarantees a unique picture.

-The area is more accessible than the Tsingy de Ankarana or Tsingy de Bemaraha in the West.
-For example, it’s fun as a full-day excursion with only a two-hour drive from Diego Suarez (aka Antsiranana).
-Despite it being the smallest Tsingy area in the country, it is nevertheless a very impressive highlight.
+The area is more accessible than the Tsingy de Ankarana or Tsingy de Bemaraha, in the West.
+It is fun, for example, as a day trip, a two-hour drive from Diego Suarez (aka Antsiranana).
+Despite being the smallest Tsingy area in the country, it is nevertheless a very impressive highlight.

 Because the Tsingy Rouge consists of sandstone, it is very fragile.
 The other two (larger) Tsingy formations are made of limestone, which is a lot harder and therefore less vulnerable.
-And also a lot sharper and edged … Of course, we want our great-great-great-grandchildren to also enjoy this special natural phenomenon.
-That is why we would like to point out that it is forbidden to touch the rocks.
+Of course, we want our great-great-grandchildren to also be able to enjoy this special natural phenomenon.
+Therefore, we would like to point out that it is forbidden to touch the rocks.